The Life of a Wine Explorer

 using olive oil instead of butter in her cooking,

-learning the difference between a “just OK” extra virgin olive oil and a really good extra virgin olive oil and then keeping a really good one on hand at all times to use as a finishing touch on top of dishes, like fish, vegetables, pasta, as well as on pizza,
+learning the difference between a “just OK” extra virgin olive oil and a really good extra virgin olive oil and then keeping a really good EVOO on hand at all times to use as a finishing touch on top of dishes, like fish, vegetables, pasta, as well as on pizza,

 when cooking pasta, to never serve it right after draining but instead to mix it in with the sauce and have it further simmer in the pan so the pasta soaks up all the sauce before serving.